Best accounting software

 - Also check out our feature on everything you need to know about small business accounting software and our best free accounting software packages

 - Want your company or services to be added to this buyer’s guide?
 Please email your request to email@example.com with the URL of the buying guide in the subject line.

 FreshBooks is a popular cloud-based accounting service designed specifically for small business owners.

 The package has plenty of features – invoicing, expense tracking, time tracking, a host of business reports, even an option to take credit card payments (for a 2.9% plus 30 cents transaction fee) – but a straightforward interface aimed at non-accountants ensures you'll be up-and-running right away.

 Despite the simplicity, there's real depth here.
 You can bill in any currency, save time by setting up recurring invoices, allow customers to pay via credit card by checking a box, and even automatically bill their credit card to keep life simple for everyone.

-If you need more power, the system integrates with many other services, including PayPal, MailChimp and Basecamp, Gusto, Zendesk and more.
+If you need more power, the system integrates with many other services, including PayPal, MailChimp, Basecamp, WordPress, Gusto, Zendesk and more.